 - Reduce your salt and sodium intake.
-Making sure that you don’t consume more than 2,400 milligrams (mg) per day.
+Make sure you don’t consume more than 2,400 mg per day.

 - Aim for 50 percent produce at each meal to help nourish the body and provide fiber and satiety.

 - Keep your portions small.
-Try weighing your food on a small scale to ensure your portions aren’t too big.
+Try weighing your food on a food scale to ensure your portions aren’t too big.

 - Skip foods that are fried or covered in butter or sugar.

 - Try not to have too much caffeine or alcohol each day.

 - Be mindful of your intake of essential minerals, such as magnesium and potassium.